 Your staff could make a complaint with the Employment Tribunals and this may attract unwelcome publicity for your company.
 As a result, the publicity can be damaging your business reputation and labelled you as bad employers.

-Treat staff right so they don’t complaint
+Treat staff right so they don’t complain

-- Sacking your staff on unfair ground
+- Sacking your staff on the unfair ground

 - Not allowing your staff to take their holidays or breaks